verhovsky/books-futures-explained/src/2_waker_context.md

 The reason is flexibility.
 Implementing the Waker the way we do here gives a lot of flexibility of choosing what memory management scheme to use.

-The "normal" way is by using an `Arc` to use reference count keep track of when a Waker object can be dropped.
+The "normal" way is by using an `Arc` to use reference counting to keep track of when a `Waker` object can be dropped.
 However, this is not the only way, you could also use purely global functions and state, or any other way you wish.

 This leaves a lot of options on the table for runtime implementors.